 - Withdrawing from Suboxone: Treatment Methods and Options for Help

 - Buprenorphine: Suboxone Vs. Subutex

 Suboxone is an opioid given as medication to treat opiate addiction.
 The proper use of Suboxone blocks the effects of other opiates on the patient's body.
 This blockage helps during the withdrawal process.
 If the patient uses Suboxone long-term or stops its usage rapidly Suboxone withdrawal can occur.

-Suboxone withdrawal symptoms from the stoppage of the drug use can begin with 36 hours of the last dosage and last for several weeks.
+Suboxone withdrawal symptoms from quitting its use can begin with 36 hours of the last dosage and last for several weeks.
 Some of these symptoms include muscle cramps, leg kicking, insomnia, diarrhea, sweating, anxiety, and depression.
 Because of the discomfort caused by the withdrawal, many patients return to Suboxone use to stop the symptoms.
 A period of medically assisted detoxification can help to relieve many of the symptoms of Suboxone withdrawal.